yeshwanthkesani/cloud/README.md

 2. Turn on GitHub Pages for both.
 So [account].github.io/cloud works.

 3. In the "team/2025" subfolder, add a folder with your handle (firstname) from our [Member List](https://model.earth/community/members).
-Use lowercase.
+Use lowercase and optionally include your last initial.

-4. Copy the index.html page and put your handle in the title.
-Also good to include additional first names that are okay to display publically. ([Sample folder](team/2025/loren) you can copy)
+4. Copy the index.html page and add a new title.

-5. Add a brief bio in a README.md file in your folder.
-You are welcome to include your resume and/or a link to it.
+5. Add your code additions.

-6. Submit a pull request with your new folder, and include a URL link to it whenever sending an email to Loren to pull your additions.
+6. Submit a pull request, and include a URL link when sending an email to Loren to pull your additions.

 Generally avoid commiting datasets in the cloud repo.